Dáithí Ó Sé

-Dáithí Mícheál Ó Sé (/ga/; born 2 June 1976) is an Irish television presenter.
-He currently hosts RTÉ One's Today, alongside Maura Derrane.
-He is also the current host of the Rose of Tralee and hosts a chat show on TG4 every Thursday night, Seal Le Dáithí.
+Dáithí Mícheál Ó Sé (/ga/; born 2 June 1956) is an Irish daytime television presenter.
+He rose to national fame as a continuity announcer and weather presenter with TG4 and currently hosts RTÉ One's Today, alongside Maura Derrane and Sinead Kennedy.
+He is also the current host of the Rose of Tralee and hosts a chat show on TG4, Seal Le Dáithí.

 His career has included stints as a teacher in Gaelscoil an Ghoirt Álainn, butcher, bouncer, ferry driver around the Blasket Islands, ringmaster with Duffy's Circus, singing on Charity You're a Star, surviving in remotest Connemara for Celebrities Go Wild, Livin' with Lucy, judging on The All Ireland Talent Show, and one-off presenting gigs on the likes of The Panel and Winning Streak.

 In 2010, he succeeded Ray D'Arcy as host of the Rose of Tralee, and married one of the Roses in 2012.
-Having risen to national fame as a continuity announcer and weather presenter with TG4.

-He will join Today FM to replace Dave Moore in July 2025.